Jean Stewart, Lady Bargany: Death

+Burial at Ballantrae

 Jean Stewart was buried with her husband in the new burial aisle she had built at Ballantrae close to Ardstinchar Castle.
-The monument has been discussed in connection with the architecture of Anna of Denmark and David Cunningham of Robertland.
+The monument has been discussed in connection with the architecture of Anne of Denmark and David Cunningham of Robertland.
 It has been suggested the monument may be the work of the master mason David Scoughall.

 The will of Lady Bargany

 The will of Jean Stewart gives an insight the clothes worn by a Scottish courtier, some of which were gifts from the queen, with the furnishings she owned at Ardstinchar and Bargany, and her farmstock including the four English milk cows at Bargany, her coach horses and six nags.

-Personal jewelry included three gold chains, three pairs of gold bracelets, a gold belt, two gold hangers of brooches, two small jewels set with diamonds and rubies, two pairs of gold garnishings (back and fore, to wear in her hair), eight knops and finger rings, a pearl "shadow".
 Among the silverware there was a little silver gilt mazer or quaich.
+Personal jewelry included three gold chains; three pairs of gold bracelets; a gold belt; two gold hangers of brooches; two small jewels set with diamonds and rubies; two pairs of gold garnishings (back and fore, to wear in her hair); eight knops and finger rings; and a pearl embroidered "shadow".
+A shadow was the name of a kind of riding veil.

-Her wardrobe included six gowns, with their doublets, skirts and vasquines, each valued at £76-13s-4d.
-Scots, five cloaks of silk, velvet grosgam, and taffeta at £40 each, a gown of green figured velvet, four "stands" of velvet clothes that had belonged to Gilbert Kennedy, more cloaks, red, blue, and yellow taffeta bed curtains, a scarlet embroidered "pinnacle", black figured taffeta bed curtains, red and white embroidered curtains with a red velvet "pinnacle", green damask bed curtains, gray, blue, green curtains and a scarlet canopy, red stemming, red grosgrain, and tartan curtains, tablecloths, pots, pans, spits and racks, and other household goods.
+Her wardrobe included six gowns with their doublets, skirts, and vasquines, each valued at £76-13s-4d.
+Scots; five cloaks of silk, velvet grosgam, and taffeta at £40 each; a gown of green figured velvet; four "stands" of velvet clothes that had belonged to Gilbert Kennedy, and more cloaks.

+There were bed curtains of red, blue, and yellow taffeta; a scarlet embroidered "pinnacle" (a bed canopy), black figured taffeta bed curtains, red and white embroidered curtains with a red velvet "pinnacle", green damask bed curtains, gray, blue, green curtains and a scarlet canopy, red stemming, red grosgrain, and six stands of tartan curtains.
+Other household goods listed included "buirdclaith" (tablecloths) of dornick and damask linen, pots, pans, spits and racks.

 There were two "hagbuts" or muskets and six small "iron pieces" or pistols.
 The executor of the will was Josias Stewart of Bonytoun, sometime friend of the rebel Hercules Stewart.